hyperledger/fabric-samples/test-network-nano-bash/README.md

 ./network.sh start -o BFT
 ```

-After the network has started, use seperate terminals to run peer commands.
+After the network has started, use separate terminals to run peer commands.
 You will need to configure the peer environment for each new terminal.
 For example to run against peer1, use: